Sunday, November 29, 2020

 The film uncovers many episodes that reveal the hardships of the Africans and the perfidy of many Europeans.
 I hope to whet your appetite with a few instances.

-In Surinam a Dutch ship, Leusdon missed a turn 1in 737 and in the end barricaded all the slaves on board and sunk the ship to their deaths.
+In Surinam a Dutch ship, Leusdon missed a turn in 1737 and in the end barricaded all the slaves on board and sunk the ship to their deaths.
 From further exploration we learn more about the price of sugar.
 We are shown a machine that cuts sugar cane and learn that a slave sometimes would get his hand stuck in a machine pressing down on the stalks.
 When that happened the solution was to chop off the hand so the machine could continue the sugar process.

-Bristol, England profited from the slave trade with the family of Edward Colston became very wealthy.
+Bristol, England profited from the slave trade with the family of Edward Colston becoming very wealthy.
 A modern day survey of Bristol reveals many prominent businesses under the Colston name including a large statue honoring him.

 Shipwrecks were usually covered by insurance who considered the risks worth it.
 Sometimes ship threw slaves overboard to save supplies.
 In one case slaves were treated like horses (commodity) It was suspected that some traders concluded they could make money easier from insurance than actually selling the slaves and of course insurance companies were more careful and did not always pay if fraud could be proved